 For information for international students, please contact the Office of International Services.

-For inquiries specifically related to the HPSE Ed.D. program, please contact Dianne Delima: email@example.com
+For inquiries related to the HPSE program, please contact Ms. Dianne Delima: email@example.com

-To inquire further about the HPSE Internship Program, please contact Leslie Williams: firstname.lastname@example.org
+To inquire further about the HPSE Internship Program, please contact Mr. Leslie Williams: firstname.lastname@example.org

 For general questions, please contact our Academic Secretary Ms. Lucy Tam: email@example.com

 The HPSE Open House for Prospective Students runs in conjunction with Teachers College Fall Open House.
 The Open House provides prospective students with the opportunity to learn more about the Higher and Postsecondary Education Program at Teachers College, as well as meet some of the current faculty and students.
-The date for the 2014 Open House is Friday, December 5, from 6pm-8pm, with check-in beginning at 5:30pm.
+The 2015 HPSE Open House will take place on FRIDAY, NOVEMBER 13 from 6PM-8PM (with sign-ins beginning at 5:30PM).
+To RSVP, for the HPSE Open House, please fill out this form.

-The HPSE Open House will take place at:
+The HPSE Open House will take place in Everett Lounge, Teachers College, Columbia University.
+The address for Teachers College is:

 525 West 120th Street